 Headphones required.
 The 40Hz tone is below what laptop speakers can produce.
 You will only hear and feel it through headphones or a subwoofer.
-The 2000Hz tone is audible on all devices.

 Suggestion